vinnyvaleria/SIMRide/README.md

 API: Stripe API | USERS: Apply to be driver: add driver details
 USERS: Rate the driver and rider (not important) | BOOKING: Join booking
-USERS: Transaction/booking history | BOOKING: View My Bookings
-USERS: Set where they stay when joining the app | BOOKING: Cancel confirmed ride
+USERS: Transaction/booking history | BOOKING: View My Bookings -- | BOOKING: Cancel confirmed ride
 ADMIN: Audit/log (not important) | WALLET: E-Wallet page -- | BOOKING: View created rides
 -- | PERMISSIONS: Split users into roles, and define what each role can see